By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One problem with the past studies has been the way the samples were drawn.
-A survey of the population can tell you how many people have a mental illness and how many smoked, but not which cased which, or were they both caused by some third factor like poverty or trauma.

-One particularly convincing study was done in Norway (Petersen et al. 2008.)
-They have good data on who was treated for what and why.
-This study was able to follow a large sample of youth beginning at age 13 and lasting 13 years until they were 27.
-They looked at who smoked at age 13, when they started, and the results.
-They were also able to follow the person’s health and mental health treatment.

-This longitudinal study allowed them to compare these who had a mental illness at age 13 with those who did not and these who smoked at age 13 with those who did not.
-There data tells us that those with an early onset of mental illness were at high risk to become daily smokers with a nicotine dependency.

-What was more startling was that those who had no mental health diagnosis at age 13 and smoked were more likely to develop a mental illness.
-The smoking appears to have preceded the development of the mental illness.
-Even more, evidence that a mental health issue is caused by not is the cause of, smoking was found in the effects of levels of nicotine dependency.

-[No. 9] One problem with the past studies has been the way the samples were drawn.
 A survey of the population can tell you how many people have a mental illness and how many smoked, but not which caused which or were they both caused by some third factor like poverty or trauma.

 One particularly convincing study was done in Norway (Petersen et al. 2008.)
 They have good data on who was treated for what and why.
 This study was able to follow a large sample of youth beginning at age 13 and lasting 13 years until they were 27.
 They looked at who smoked at age 13, when they started, and the results.
 They were also able to follow the person’s health and mental health treatment.

 This longitudinal study allowed them to compare these who had a mental illness at age 13 with those who did not and these who smoked at age 13 with those who did not.
 Their data tells us that those with an early onset of mental illness were at high risk to become daily smokers with a nicotine dependency.

 What was more startling was that those who had no mental health diagnosis at age 13 and smoked were more likely to develop a mental illness.
 The smoking appears to have preceded the development of the mental illness.
 Even more, evidence that a mental health issue is caused by not is the cause of, smoking was found in the effects of levels of nicotine dependency.